nttgin/BGPalerter/docs/linux-service.md

 find /home/bgpalerter/logs/ -type f -name "upgrade.log" -size +5M -delete
 ```

-Configure a cron job to run, in this case, weekly.
+Configure a cron job to run, in this case, weekly as root.

 `crontab -e`

 The contents of this file should be as follows:
 ```
-0 0 * * 0 /home/bgpalerter/bgpalerter/upgrade.sh
+0 0 * * 0 /home/bgpalerter/upgrade.sh
 ```